 In the business-to-business arena, there’s still a lot of personal interaction involved between sellers and buyers.
 Account-specific pricing and individual terms of business, specific product configuration requirements, large product catalogues and higher value purchases mean that the addition of a simple B2C-style shopping cart to your website cannot replace the need for personal attention.
-A fully featured, fully integrated eCommerce platform is required to deliver the kind of customer experience expected by B2B buyers.
+A fully featured, fully integrated eCommerce platform (e.g with Pegasus or Sage integration) is required to deliver the kind of customer experience expected by B2B buyers.

 In many companies, the provision of personal attention often centres on supporting menial, repetitive tasks.
 These are the tasks that an eCommerce platform should automate and make easier for customers to complete.
 At the same time, an intelligent eCommerce solution should also enrich the customer experience by providing customers with all the information they need to make informed purchase decisions and enable them to explore different possibilities as a self-service option.
 This results in customers who are more confident about buying your products.